• Skip to primary navigation

 Note: You will see my easy recipe calls for 1 ⅓ cups of milk, rather than just 1 cup.
 This is because I am only attempting to replicate one cup of buttermilk, and I would have added ⅓ cup of regular milk regardless.

-Cornbread in cast iron skillet.
+No buttermilk cornbread in cast iron skillet.

 How to make it

-Start by preheating the oven to 375 degrees with the cast iron skillet in it.
+To make this homemade cornbread recipe, begin by preheating the oven to 375 degrees with the cast iron skillet in it.
 You want that pan screaming hot when you pour the batter in so you get a deliciously crispy golden brown crust underneath.

 Next, prepare your buttermilk substitute right away by mixing the milk with lemon juice in a small bowl.
 Let it sit for 5-10 minutes until slightly thickened.
 Then mix with the remaining wet ingredients - beaten eggs, and seven tablespoons of melted butter.
 Yes, that is a lot of butter, but it really adds a HUGE amount of flavor and moisture!